NAME

 a / n

-Divides the array a into n segments.
+Divides the array a into n segments of approximately equal size.

 If the division is not exact, the remaining incomplete segment is added to the end of the returned array.